o1-labs/o1js/README-dev.md

 # How to develop SnarkyJS

-This README collects information helpful for SnarkyJS core contributors.
+This README includes information that is helpful for SnarkyJS core contributors.

-## Run examples in Node
+## Run examples in a node

 ```sh
 npm install